rosemary honey health benefits

 Any type of raw or pasteurized honey may be used in rosemary infused honey. it can be easily made at home by combining honey, water, and fresh clipped rosemary sprigs in a saucepan.

-There are 2 ways of making rosemary infused honey:
+There are 2 ways to make rosemary infused honey:

 The warm way: